Power BI Dashboard Template Guide

 Executive Dashboard Template

-Best when the audience needs fewer details, stronger prioritization, and a clearer view of what needs attention first.
+Best when leaders need fewer details, stronger prioritization, and a clearer view of what needs attention first.

 Interactive preview of the Power BI sales dashboard template.